-Figure 2: Combined market & credit risk charges for the asset-liability benchmark portfolios
+Figure 2: Combined market & credit risk charges for the asset-liability benchmark portfolios.

-Each of the boxes in Figure 2 covers a set of 11 out of 20 relevant participants 12 .
-Remaining participants are covered by the whiskers.
-The interquartile range (IQR), i.e. size of the boxes, for all A-L-BMPs ranges from 2.3% to 6.9%.
+Each of the boxes in Figure 2 covers a set of 11 out of 20 relevant participants and the whiskers cover another set of 6 participants.
+The interquartile range (IQR), i.e. size of the boxes, for all A-L-BMPs ranges from 3.8% to 9.7%.
 This indicates a sizeable dispersion but at the same time there is no indication of risk charges using internal models being - globally speaking - systematically lower compared to risk charges using the standard formula.
-The dispersion is especially pronounced for $IT_DG[-]$, $CORP_DG[-]$ and $IT_DG[+]$ containing a large amount of sovereign exposure and in the case of $CORP_DG[-]$ corporate exposure.
+The dispersion is especially pronounced for CORP\DG[-], SOV\DG[+] and CORP\DG[+] containing a large amount of sovereign and corporate exposure.
 The spread aspect will be explored further in section 5.2.2.

 Due to the negative duration-mismatch, the A-L-BMPs ending with the suffix 'DG[-]' are in general exposed to interest rate 'down' movements while those with the suffix 'DG[+]' are exposed to interest rate 'up' movements, respectively.
-By and large, the dispersions are in a similar range irrespective of the duration gap, with exception of the $DE_DG[-]/DE_DG[+]$ (Germany) where the IQR for the long liability duration is about twice as high as the short liability duration (4.6% and 2.3%, respectively).
+By and large, the dispersions are in a similar range irrespective of the duration gap, with exception of the $SOV_DG[+]/SOV_DG[-]$ (Sovereigns only) where the IQR for the short liability duration is more than 60% higher compared to the short liability duration (8.9% and 5.4%, respectively).
+The A-L-BMP $EUR_DG[0]$ has been newly introduced in the MCRCS-2022 edition and provides for a duration-neutral A-L-BMP, i.e. a combination of asset and liability cash flows which is immunized against interest rate movements to a very large extent.
+The IQR for this A-L-BMP (4.2%) is in a similar range like the IQR for the long ( $EUR_DG[-]$ 4.5%) and the short ( $EUR_DG[+]$ 3.8%) liability duration, albeit on a lower overall risk charge level.